 Lake Tahoe, CA

-Now open through Aug.
-29, 2014 from 10 a.m. to 7 p.m., Northstar is a great place for both cross-country bikers and gravity enthusiasts.
+Northstar summer bike haul operations are daily from June 22 to August 31 and then Friday through Sunday until September 30.
+Northstar is a great place for both cross-country bikers and gravity enthusiasts.
 The resort has hosted cross-country races and is the proving ground for Lake Tahoe’s more serious downhill mountain bikers.
 It’s also a great place to learn.
 Northstar’s biking instructors provide a comprehensive, two-hour beginner class.
+Opening day 2017 for the Northstar Bike Park is TBA.
+Check back soon.

 Watch the video below to learn more about Northstar’s Bike 101 class.

 Deer Valley was one of the first resorts in the country to provide lift-accessed mountain biking.
 Since its inception in 1992, Deer Valley has been consistently ranked among the nation’s top mountain biking resorts.
 Cross-country bikers will enjoy the Mid-Mountain Trail, a stunning single-track trail that traverses Deer Valley, Park City Mountain Resort and Canyons.
+The Mid-Mountain Trail is undergoing an extension, due to be completed mid-summer.
+Also new this summer summer is a wide intermediate downhill flow trail from the top of Bald Mountain to Silver Lake.
+The Deer Valley Bike Park is open June 15 to September 3.
 Lessons are available.
-The Deer Valley Bike Park is open daily now through Sept.
-1, 2014 from 10 a.m. to 5 p.m.

 Watch the video below to get an idea of what biking the Mid-Mountain Trail is all about.